 September can also the ideal time to pause and refocus on your personal or family finances.
 It’s a good opportunity to revisit your near and long term goals.

 In the near term you might be looking at how you’re going to plan and pay for the expenses associated with the upcoming holidays (both Thanksgiving and Christmas) or deal with the additional rising costs of heating and electricity.
 There is also thinking about getting yourself ready, do you have what you need for fall and winter (ie:a fall/winter coat and other clothing)?

 If you are carry debt, resume your commitment to paying it off; remember to start first with high interest rate credit cards.
 It can be a time to check in again on your household budget and ways to trim expenses.
 And, it can be an opportunity to start saving for upcoming holiday spending.
 Even a little money put away each week starting now, can help toward the costs of future Christmas or Hanukah celebrations.

 If you are facing financial struggles or would like some help with managing your debt—one of our professionals is available to discuss your situation.
 There are many options available to help and you may not need to go bankrupt.
 Contact us for a confidential, no-obligation, complimentary consultation.
-Call us toll free at (your area code)310 8888.
+Call us toll free in at 310 8888.